 By Sarah Ingrams

-SSE is a UK company, based in Scotland, which began in 1947 as the Southern Electricity Board before becoming known as Southern Electric.
+SSE is based in Scotland where it began in 1947 as the Southern Electricity Board before becoming known as Southern Electric.

 Can you save money with SSE?
 See how its prices compare with your current deal – use Which?
-Switch to find you the cheapest gas and electricity.
+Switch to compare gas and electricity prices.

 SSE customer score

-The supplier came joint 15th out of 23 energy companies rated by 8,917 members of the public in the annual Which? customer survey – the biggest of its kind.
+SSE came joint 24th out of 35 energy companies, rated by 7,355 members of the public, in the annual Which? customer survey.

 Besides our customer satisfaction survey, we investigate how long it takes suppliers to pick up the phone in customer services and whether you can get a good energy deal.
 Scroll down to find out how SSE compares with its rivals.